caitlincoffey/SoftSysSynth/reports/proposal.md

 ### Team Members: Diego Berny, Emma Pan, Manu Patil

 ## GOAL
-Our team wishes to learn more about how C interacts with hardware using arduino microcontrollers. <br><br>
+Our team wishes to learn more about how C interacts with hardware using arduino microcontrollers. <br>
 **Lower Bound**: Make a sound <br>
 **Upper Bound**: Play a song